Daniel-J-Schmidt/genrich/README.md

 genrich
 =======

 The R package genrich includes functions for comparing genetic diversity between populations. genrich works in conjunction with R package hierfstat to calculate gene diversity (Hs) of population samples on 'a level playing field', where the sample size of each locus is balanced between populations.
-A permutation procedure facilitates testing whether diversity is higher in one sample relative to another, and estimation of confidence intervals.
+A permutation procedure facilitates testing whether diversity is higher in one sample relative to another, and estimation of confidence intervals via bootstrapping.
 Other functions include rarefaction of population-specific FST estimates; private allelic richness (still to come); analysis of molecular covariance (AMCOVA; still to come). genrich expects data in hierfstat format (see: <https://cran.r-project.org/web/packages/hierfstat/index.html>).

 Installation
 ------------